ahangarha/BFNAME/README.md

 # BFNAME

-Write a code with Brainfuck language prgramming in such a way its output be your name.
+Write a code with Brainfuck language prgramming in such a way its output be your full name.

 For example my name, Mahmoud Masih Tehrani, must be written as: